zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/grid/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: How to use the Grid PHP class, server-side wrapper for Kendo UI Grid widget
+page_title: How to use the Grid PHP class, server-side wrapper for Kendo UI Grid widget
 description: Learn how to bind Kendo UI Grid for PHP, handle Kendo UI Grid Events, access an existing grid.
 ---